Gerogie18/QAP1-Fullstack/README.md

 ---

-    A simple password generator.
+    A simple command line password generator.
 For ease of use defaults to all character variations and a length of 8.
 Due to how it is written there is preditability in the first 4 characters.

 Note: